What is vulnerability remediation?

 Conflating patch management with vulnerability remediation is how organizations end up with a program that looks thorough and leaves half the exposure open.

+The volume problem is real and getting worse.
+In 2025, more than 130 new CVEs were disclosed every day (DeepStrike 2025 Vulnerability Report).
 That's before counting misconfigurations and hardening gaps that never get a CVE at all.
 No team — regardless of size or skill — can manually remediate at that rate.

+Speed is the second problem.
+The average organization takes 55 days to remediate 50% of critical vulnerabilities once a patch is available (Verizon 2024 DBIR).
 77% of organizations need more than a week just to deploy patches (Expert Insights 2025).
 During that window, the vulnerability is open, known, and potentially being exploited.

 The org chart makes it worse.
 Security owns the finding.
 IT owns the systems.
 Neither controls the other.
 Security escalates; IT triages against ten other priorities.
+The handoff is where remediation stalls.
+It's not a people problem — it's a structural one.
+Two teams, different mandates, no shared ownership of the outcome.

 The CrowdStrike incident added another layer to anxiety that was already there.
 A security vendor's update took down systems globally — not from a breach, but from a patch pushed without adequate testing.
 The lesson the industry took from it: you can't push changes to endpoints without understanding the blast radius.
 Patches need testing.
 Production systems need approval gates.
 Rollback should be automatic.
 All correct.
 All adds friction to a process already too slow.